2018 FIFA World Cup Group G

 2018 postage stamp from Russia depicting Group G of the 2018 FIFA World Cup group stage.

 Group G of the 2018 FIFA World Cup took place from 18 to 28 June 2018.
 The group consisted of Belgium, Panama, Tunisia, and England.
-The top two teams, Belgium and England, advanced to the round of 16, and went on to meet each other again in the third-place play-off.
+The top two teams, Belgium and England, advanced to the round of 16, and went on to meet each other again in the match for third place, with Belgium winning 2-0.